taiki-e/futures-async-stream/README.md

 futures = "0.3"
 ```

-The current futures-async-stream requires Rust nightly 2020-02-14 or later.
+The current futures-async-stream requires Rust nightly-2020-03-22 or later.

 ## `#[for_await]`